SteeltoeOSS/Samples/Connectors/src/Redis/README.md

 # Pre-requisites - CloudFoundry

-1. Installed Pivotal CloudFoundry 1.7
+1. Installed Pivotal CloudFoundry 1.7+
-2. Installed DiegoWindows support (Greenhouse)
+2. Optionaly, installed DiegoWindows support (Greenhouse)
 3. Installed Redis Cache marketplace service
 4. Install .NET Core SDK
 5. Web tools installed and on PATH, (e.g. npm, gulp, etc).
+If you have VS2015 Update 3 installed then add this to your path: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External

 # Create Redis Service Instance on CloudFoundry
 You must first create an instance of the Redis service in a org/space.